hyosung11/Launch-School/Courses/journal.md

 ## 20220504 수요일

 07:04 I feel tired, but it was good to do the study session with Alex this morning.

+12:35 It feels better after I did the Quick and the Dead training session.
+Remember to move when I feel listless and low energy.